Additional Practice Areas

 - A completed Application to Determine Returning Resident Status, Form DS-117

-- Proof of your ties to the United States and your intention to return (Examples: tax returns, and evidence of economic, family, and social ties to the United States)
+- Proof of your ties to the United States and your intention to return.
+Examples include, tax returns and evidence of economic, family, and social ties to the United States

 - Proof that your stay outside of the United States was for reasons beyond your control.
-(Examples: medical incapacitation, employment with a U.S. company, required army service)
+Examples can include, proof of medical incapacitation, employment with a U.S. company abroad, mandatory military service outside the U.S

-Once approved can I return to the U.S. on my original green card?
+Once approved can I return to the U.S. using my original Green Card?